Latest ECB measures mark new policy phase, says Constancio

 ASSET BUYING

-To stimulate lending and support the economy, the ECB plans to buy reparcelled debt known as asset-backed securities (ABS) as well as covered bonds, secured on solid assets such as property.
+To stimulate lending and support the economy, the ECB plans to buy reparceled debt known as asset-backed securities (ABS) as well as covered bonds, secured on solid assets such as property.

-Constancio said the stock of covered bonds eligible for purchase by the ECB amounted to about 600 billion euros (472.80 billion pounds).
+Constancio said the stock of covered bonds eligible for purchase by the ECB amounted to about 600 billion euros ($760 billion).
 Around 400 billion euros of ABS qualify for purchase by the ECB under its new plan, he added.

 "We are, of course, aware that the amounts that we will be able to buy will be lower than the theoretical amount," he said.

-The ECB plans its ABS purchases to include such reparcelled debt from Greece and Cyprus, even though this does not meet the eligibility criteria to qualify as collateral for its regular refinancing operations.
+The ECB plans its ABS purchases to include such reparceled debt from Greece and Cyprus, even though this does not meet the eligibility criteria to qualify as collateral for its regular refinancing operations.

 The plans to buy ABS have drawn sharp criticism from officials in Germany.